Can You Use Home Equity to Buy a Car?

 A home equity line of credit (HELOC) is another type of second mortgage that sits alongside your current loan.
 Rather than an upfront sum, HELOCs provide ongoing access to a revolving line of credit during their initial draw phase.

 During this draw period, which commonly lasts between 5 and 10 years, you’re only responsible for making monthly interest payments on your running balance.
-However, paying down your principal allows you to reaccess the line of credit.
+Paying down your principal, however, allows you to reaccess the line of credit.

 When your HELOC enters the repayment period, you can no longer draw from your line of credit and begin making monthly payments toward both interest and your principal balance.
 Most repayment periods last between 10 and 20 years.